Manifestation Basics

 What Should You Write Every Day?

-A daily manifestation journal entry follows a simple structure that takes 10–15 minutes and works regardless of which specific method you chose.
-This framework provides the container while the method fills the content.
+A daily manifestation journal entry follows a simple structure that takes 10-15 minutes.
+This framework works regardless of which specific method you chose.

-Line 1: Date and emotional check-in.
+1. Date and emotional check-in.
 "April 15, 2026 — feeling hopeful and energized."
-This creates a mood log that you can review later to track emotional patterns.
+This creates a mood log you can review later.

-Section 1: Intention restatement (2 minutes).
-Rewrite your top 1–3 intentions from your intention page.
+2. Intention restatement (2 minutes).
+Rewrite your top 1-3 intentions from your intention page.
 Yes, every day.
-The repetition is the mechanism.
-This is not busywork — it's Hebbian learning through motor encoding.
-Your hand writes "I am financially free" and the neural circuit strengthens.
+The repetition is the mechanism — this is Hebbian learning through motor encoding.

-Section 2: Your chosen method (5–10 minutes).
-Do your 369 repetitions, your scripting narrative, your gratitude list, or whichever method you selected.
+3. Your chosen method (5-10 minutes).
+Do your 369 repetitions, scripting narrative, gratitude list, or whichever method you selected.
 This is the core practice.

-Section 3: One micro-action (1 minute).
-Write one small thing you will do TODAY that moves you toward your intention:
+4. One micro-action (1 minute).
+Write one small thing you will do TODAY that moves you toward your intention.
+"Apply to one freelance project."
+"Text Sarah about apartment listings."
+This bridges journaling and action.

-Section 4 (evening): Evidence log (2 minutes).
-Before bed, write 1–3 things from today that connect to your intentions.
-This is method 7 (evidence journaling) and it works as a complement to any other method.
+5. Evening evidence log (2 minutes).
+Before bed, write 1-3 things from today that connect to your intentions.

 Need daily prompts to keep your practice fresh?
-The Gratitude Prompt Generator creates a new personalized prompt every day based on your intentions and emotional state.
+The Gratitude Prompt Generator creates a new personalized prompt every day.

 Is It Better to Journal in the Morning or Evening?